Delta Force 2: The Colombian Connection: Filming

 Filming started in March 1989 under the title Stranglehold: Delta Force 2.
 Although the film is set principally in South America, most of the scenes set in the fictional South American country of San Carlos and rural Colombia were shot in Tagaytay, Philippines.
 This explains the visibility of the Taal Volcano in some scenes.

 Much of the film was shot at an unfinished hilltop mansion in the mountain resort of Tagaytay called the People's Park in the Sky that Imelda Marcos started building in 1983 as a guest house for a visit, never made, by then-U.S. President Ronald Reagan.
 "It had never been used", Norris says.
 "When Marcos was booted out, it was just left, an empty shell.
 We bought it, made $1 million worth of refurbishments, since it wasn't in good shape, and even built a swimming pool.
 And then we blew it up."

-The opening parade during the Brasilian Carnaval was filmed outside the Palacio del Gobernador in Intramuros, Manila (doubling for Rio de Janeiro).
+The opening parade during the Brazilian Carnival was filmed outside the Palacio del Gobernador in Intramuros, Manila (doubling for Rio de Janeiro).

 Helicopter crash

-On May 16, 1989 the unit had been filming for two months and was due to be finished on May 27.
+On May 16, 1989, the unit had been filming for two months and was due to be finished on May 27.
 A helicopter took off to film a scene, then veered to the left and plunged into a 40-foot ravine.
-Four people on board were killed – electricians Don Marshall and Mike Graham and cameraman Gaddi Dansig, along with pilot, Jojo Imperial.
-About 10 people were hospitalized, including actor John P. Ryan and stuntman/actor Matthew Gomez.
+Four people on board were killed – electricians Don Marshall and Mike Graham, cameraman Gaddi Dansig, and pilot Jojo Imperial.
+About 10 people were hospitalized, including actor John P. Ryan and stuntman and actor Matthew Gomez.
 Days later the actor Geoff Brewer died.
 Norris stated that production shut down for six weeks, in order for everyone to recuperate and added that the casualties were his close friends.
 He also stated that production in the Philippines could have continued but the cast and crew were "so devastated" and had to return to the United States to "get our minds functioning again."

 After the accident, the production looked at alternative locations, including Puerto Rico.
 They transferred to Tennessee to complete filming.
 The movie is dedicated to the memory of the crew killed.

 This was the second helicopter accident in a Norris film.
 The first happened during the filming of Braddock: Missing in Action III in the Philippines, when four soldiers working as extras were killed in the crash of the military helicopter the film company was renting.

 The families of the men killed later sued Cannon films.